flatcar/coreos-cloudinit/README.md

-**NOTE**: This project has been superseded by [Ignition][ignition] and is no longer under active development.
-Please direct all development efforts to Ignition.
+**NOTE**: This project overlaps in purpose with [Ignition][ignition] which is where most active development is taking place.
+However, the Flatcar Container Linux team also continues to support and maintain this project to maintain compatibility with cloudinit based environments.

 [ignition]: https://github.com/coreos/ignition